RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/02-Near-Real-Time-Mirroring.md

 ## How to access the NRTM stream

-You will find all technical requirements to access the stream and more information about NRTM [in this document](Access-to-NRTM/#access-to-nrtm).
+You will find all technical requirements to access the stream and more information about NRTM [in this document](../RIPE-Database-Mirror/Access-to-NRTM/#access-to-nrtm).

 ## Legal Framework

-The RIPE NCC NRTM Service and its use is regulated bu the [RIPE Database Terms and Conditions](../Legal-Information/#) and [RIPE Database Acceptable Use Policy](../RIPE-Database-Acceptable-Use-Policy/#ripe-database-acceptable-use-policy).
+The RIPE NCC NRTM Service and its use is regulated by the [RIPE Database Terms and Conditions](../Legal-Information/#) and [RIPE Database Acceptable Use Policy](../RIPE-Database-Acceptable-Use-Policy/#ripe-database-acceptable-use-policy).

 Transferring and/or making available of the NRTM Service and/or the data downloaded therefrom to a third party is only allowed, provided the following conditions are met: